state-of-the-art/BlendNet/README.md

 ## Pipeline

-Blender `Addon` gets the required credentials to run instances on providers (`GCP` and `local` is planned, later the other providers could be added).
+Blender `Addon` gets the required credentials to run instances on providers (`GCP`, `AWS`, ...) or uses the `local` one.
 User also configures some settings for the providers - what kind of instances he would like to use, timeouts and cost limits.
 Also, it checks for the proper setup of the project - make sure quotas and permissions are setup correctly.

 When a user chooses to start a task - addon saving a temporary blend file and creating the `Manager` (locally or on the provider instance - depends on user choice).
 It's